 Treatment for labial fusion is not recommended unless there are other symptoms, such as dribbling after peeing, which may cause problems or discomfort.

 Treatment is with oestrogen cream or ointment applied daily or, very rarely, surgical separation.

 A small blob of the cream or ointment is applied daily on to the central line of fusion of the inner lips of the vulva.

-This should be continued for 4 to 6 weeks until the membrane starts to dissolve and the labia eventually separate completely.
+This should be continued for up to 6 weeks until the membrane starts to dissolve and the labia eventually separate completely.

 You should stop applying the cream when the membrane dissolves.

 To enable the labial edges to heal properly and prevent another labial fusion forming, continue to apply an emollient, such as nappy rash cream, for a few months after the fusion has separated.